hAbd0u/pyramids/README.md

 ## Pinata ##

-Eternitas uses [Pinata](https://pinata.cloud/) as a pinning service, and thus as a persistence layer.
+Pyramids uses [Pinata](https://pinata.cloud/) as a pinning service, and thus as a persistence layer.
 This company is a storage provider specialized on IPFS.
 Their business concept is quite new: The company is staking success on a new technology, but their future is shining